 I bought one, The Sleepwalkers: How Europe Went to War in 1914.

 The author, Clark, a history professor at Cambridge, had to backtrack on a report he’d submitted on a member of the Hohenzollem family of Germany about their support for National Socialism.
 He was, in effect, like all historians.
+Fascinating book though.

 The book was well received and reviewed on Amazon, with just 2% of 1620 comments being just one star.
 The criticism included a damaged cover, the print being too small, and the cost being £4000, this last despite the hardcover version being just £17.62.
 I wouldn’t go as far to say as I enjoyed the book, as it was a little hard going, with interminable detailed sources, but it was interesting and persuasive.
-It’s my favourite version of all the arguments centring on the start of the conflict, that is all bar one.
+It’s my favourite version of all the arguments centering on the start of the conflict, that is all bar one.

 Our history teacher specialised in the Hundred Years’ War, the one that bewilderingly ran from 1337 to 1453; perhaps they added up differently in those days.
 He said that if we brought someone back from just after that period, and mentioned the Hundred Years’ War, they wouldn’t have a clue what we were talking about.
 To them, the period from 1337 was a start the series of wars.